 My new boss had everyone congregate together and then she pulled out a guitar!
 They all started singing the company's mission statement.

 After the singalong the boss introduced me to everyone and told them to be nice to me.
 Someone shouted out WHY?
 They all looked at me and laughed.

 Fuck my life.

-I went and had an orientation that was a big fucking joke about how to act fake and proper to represent the company.
+Then I went and had an orientation that was a big fucking joke about how to act fake and proper in order to best represent the company.